deathworlders/online/content/books/deathworld_origins/chapter_viii.md

 Vezzik dismissed the Operator, then tore open the envelope and read the printout.

->*This is Shiplord Xagh of the Sunstorm-class supercarrier Zhadersil, currently serving the Emperor - may his wisdom shine forever - from orbit around the Affrag.
+>*This is Shiplord Xagh of the Sunstorm-class supercarrier Zhadersil, currently serving the Emperor - may his wisdom shine forever - from orbit around the colony on Affrag.
 The mission to deliver microbes to the Igraen worlds has been a success.
 Igraeot, Igraeam, and Igraeiv are completely overrun with fungal infestation.
 Igraeep has lost roughly half of its farmable land, and the infestation has just begun on Igraeus.*

 Vezzik stood up from his desk.
 This was wonderful news!
 The war was finally over, and reconstruction would begin.